Link JavaScript to HTML: Create and Share Dynamic Webpages

 JavaScript, as its name implies, is a scripting language.
 A scripting language is a simpler computer programming language.
 It is usually easier to understand and use than a traditional programming language.
 You use scripting to automate tasks within software that was written in a more technical programming language.

 With JavaScript, you’re automating the interactivity of your web pages.
 You tell your HTML how to behave using the JavaScript scripting syntax.
+To ensure you find the right talent for such tasks, many companies turn to JavaScript recruiters who specialize in sourcing skilled developers capable of implementing efficient interactive features on websites.

 Let’s discuss this syntax.